ciantemclemore/CSE-687_OOD-Project/README.md

      - `Platform Toolset`      - `Visual Studio 2019 (v142)`
      - `C++ Language Standard` - `ISO C++17 Standard (/std:c++17)`
    - Next, select the `“Debugging”` menu option under the `“Configuration Properties”` dropdown label.
+   - In the `"Command"` textbox, enter `$(SolutionDir)\buildscript.bat`.
+This will auto run each server process for the `MapReduce-SocketServer` so you don't have to run them manually.
    - In the `“Command Arguments”` textbox, enter in the following paths to reference the input, intermediate, and output file directories for running the program.
 Be sure to separate the paths by a `“space”`.
 These directories are included as part of the project for running locally and for the unit test project as well.
 The `“input”` directory will include all the **“Shakespear”** test files for running MapReduce.
 The `“temp”` directory will be where intermediate files are stored during the process, and the `“output”` directory will be where the final output file is stored.
      - .\inputfiles
      - .\tempfiles